-Or, you can't shake the constant anxiety that you feel, but have no idea why?
-It's almost as though the anxiety switch in your brain has been flicked to 'on' and you can't switch it back off.
+You can't shake the constant anxiety that you feel, but have no idea why?
+It's almost as though the anxiety switch in your brain has been flicked 'on' and you can't switch it back off.
 In many ways, that is exactly what has happened.
 The amygdala inside of our brains receives information and quickly determines whether we are under threat.
 The amygdala lays down codes for emotional memories and our hippocampus (the remembering and learning part of our brain) lays down codes for event memories.

 For example, you have a presentation coming up and you are a little nervous, as you think that you aren’t really up to the job.
 You spend a restless night with your ruminating brain keeping you awake.
 The next day you stand in front of 30 people, all looking at you, and you suddenly have thoughts such as "I don’t know what I’m talking about, they all think I’m stupid, I’m beginning to sweat.
 Can they see me sweat?
 They will know that I don’t know what I’m talking about".

 If you ever have to do a presentation again your amygdala will instantly send off signals of threat.
 You will sweat, your heart will race, your stomach will clench, and your hippocampus will remember that this is how you felt the last time when staring out at 30 faces.
 The body remembers what happened the last time and is trying to protect us from the threat.
 Even the thought of doing a future presentation can get you sweating.
-The anxiety is simply trying to protect you from further embarrassment, sadness, and fear.
+Anxiety is simply trying to protect you from further embarrassment, sadness, and fear.

 This, in turn, affects how we feel physically in our bodies (tense, sick, shaky) as well as our emotions (sad, afraid, worthless).
-These thoughts and emotions then affect how we respond in our behaviours; we might decide to not turn up to do the presentation, or we might get so nervous that we postpone it until another day.
-Then our thoughts might be "how could you be so stupid?
+These thoughts and emotions then affect how we respond to our behaviours; we might decide to not turn up to do the presentation, or we might get so nervous that we postpone it until another day.
+Then our thoughts might be "How could you be so stupid?
 You needed to ace that presentation and you didn’t even turn up".
 This makes us feel worse, and the loop continues.

 So, how do you break this loop and cope with anxiety?
-There are many ways that we can deal with anxiety.
-Anxiety looks different for everyone; aside from talking therapy and/or medication, there are ways that we can begin to help ourselves.
+Anxiety looks different for everyone, and there are many ways that we can deal with it.